 Lawyers also review the police report when evaluating your claim.
 Understanding how to get a police report for a car accident helps lawyer meetings go more smoothly.
 The more documentation you can provide upfront, the better.
 In Chicago, you can typically get police reports online, through the mail, or in person at the Central Police Headquarters.
 Online traffic crash report forms ask for the report number, the location of the collision, and the driver’s name.

 Essential information in a police report includes the names and contact information of independent witnesses, a narrative of how the collision occurred, the weather and the lighting, and an opinion by the investigating officer as to who caused the accident.
-The officer writes the narrative only after investigating and interviewing drivers and witnesses.
+The officer writes the narrative only after investigating and interviewing drivers and witnesses, which may help counteract some DUI defenses.
 The report also includes details on injuries and medical treatments.
 The police report may identify other at-fault parties, for example, if the driver was operating a work vehicle while working.

 How Do DUI Charges Impact a Drunk Driver Lawsuit?